swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 }
 ```

 Unfortunately, tuples do not support non-copyable values yet.
-We may be able to use the new `Vector`/`Slab`/`InlineArray` type proposed in [SE-0453][SE-0453], but destructuring its non-copyable elements remains a challenge.
-Solving this issue for `Span` as well as `MutableSpan` is a top priority.
+We may be able to use `InlineArray` ([SE-0453][SE-0453]), or a bespoke type, but destructuring the non-copyable constituent part remains a challenge.
+Solving this issue for `Span` and `MutableSpan` is a top priority.

+#### Mutating algorithms

+Algorithms defined on `MutableCollection` such as `sort(by:)` and `partition(by:)` could be defined on `MutableSpan`.
+We believe we will be able to define these more generally once we have a generalized container protocol hierarchy.

 #### <a name="OutputSpan"></a>Delegated initialization with `OutputSpan<T>`

 Some data structures can delegate initialization of parts of their owned memory.
 The standard library added the `Array` initializer `init(unsafeUninitializedCapacity:initializingWith:)` in [SE-0223][SE-0223].
 This initializer relies on `UnsafeMutableBufferPointer` and correct usage of initialization primitives.
 We should present a simpler and safer model of initialization by leveraging non-copyability and non-escapability.

-## Acknowledgements
+We expect to propose an `OutputSpan<T>` type to represent partially-initialized memory, and to support to the initialization of memory by appending to the initialized portion of the underlying storage.